How Puerto Rico Became The Latest Battleground For Abortion Rights

 Advertisement

 While the bill that passed does away with many of the original restrictions, Dr. Vale Moreno said she’s concerned the effort is just the beginning of the fight over reproductive rights in Puerto Rico.
-“The measure amending the Civil Code says that a fetus has the same rights as a person,” she said in reference to legislation that passed the Senate on Wednesday.
+“The measure amending the Civil Code says that a foetus has the same rights as a person,” she said in reference to legislation that passed the Senate on Wednesday.
 “That’s the foundation for new legislation and legal challenges [related to abortion] under the presumption that it would violate the new Civil Code.”
 Her fears were confirmed by Venegas Brown, who during debate of PS950 told the Senate chamber: “I wish this was a bill to ban abortion,” before adding that’s not possible due to Roe.
 She concluded her turn implying this will be the first of other anti-choice measures.
+PS950 is expected to pass in the House of Representatives, but reproductive rights advocates hope Gov. Ricardo Rosselló will veto it.

 Advertisement

-Note: This story was originally published at 6:45 p.m.
-It has since been updated to reflect the legislation's parental consent amendment.